2009 Saipan shootings: Shootings

-From there, he traveled to the popular tourist destination Last Command Post Park, which was the location of Japan's last base for military commanders during World War II.
-There, he set his van on fire and then walked to the edge of Banzai Cliff, firing along the way.
+Afterwards, he doused the van's interior with gasoline and set it on fire before walking north up the Banzai Cliff, firing twice more at the tourists at the cliff's monument.
 Upon arriving along the edge of the cliff, he committed suicide by shooting himself in the head with his rifle as police closed in.
 A search of the van's remains recovered three additional rifles and more than 750 rounds of ammunition.
-The shootings lasted for an approximate half-hour.

-The shooter fired 40+ rounds during the shooting, and a note written by him was found, although its contents will not be released.
+The shootings took place over the course of approximately thirty minutes and fired 41 rounds in total.
+Written notes were found at the shooting range, the exact contents of which were not to be released.